glnds/dyndns-r53/README.md

 # DynDNS Route53
-This is a little program written in [Go](https://golang.org/project/) that takes the WAN ip of your current infrastructure to update a hostname hosted on [Amazon Route53](https://aws.amazon.com/route53/).
+This is a little program written in [Go](https://golang.org/project/) that takes the WAN ip of your current infrastructure to update a hostname on [Amazon Route53](https://aws.amazon.com/route53/).

 ## Installation

 ### Make a binary
-One of the main reasons to choose Go to develop this program was the fact that Go can build executable binaries, which makes installation very easy.
+The main reasons to choose Go to develop this tool was the fact that Go can build executable binaries.
+This makes installation very easy.
 Secondly with Go it's also very easy to cross compile the program for different platforms.

 To make a binary just run: